 It wasn’t until a year later with another discovery party that they actually discovered Monterey Bay which was hidden in plain sight.

-China Rock is another beautiful viewpoint on the 17 Mile Drive.
-This was a Chinese community in the 1800s where they built small lean to homes against the rocks.
+China Rock is another beautiful viewpoint on 17 Mile Drive.
+This was a Chinese community in the 1800s where they built small lean-to homes against the rocks.

 Once they cleared the layer of dung away, the sea lions took over for a bit but now that the layer of white bird droppings have taken over again, it’s gone back to the birds offering great sightings for bird watchers.